-\textbf{The comparsion between OffLoad and BCD} Based on the experimental results, table \ref{compare offload bcd}, there is a great performance difference between the OffLoad and BCD methods on the GPT-2 and LLaMA models, particularly in terms of time efficiency and scalability, where each method exhibits distinct characteristics.
-Our method outperforms the OffLoad method in both performance and scalability.
+Based on the experimental results shown in Table \ref{compare offload bcd}, there is a substantial performance gap between the offloading and BCD methods on GPT-2 and LLaMA models, particularly in terms of time efficiency and scalability.
+Each method exhibits distinct characteristics, with our approach outperforming offloading in both aspects.

-First, the iteration time of the OffLoad method is significantly higher than that of the Block Coordinate Descent method across all GPU configurations.
-For example, when using 8 GPUs on the GPT-2 model, the average iteration time of OffLoad is 7076 ms, while the Block Coordinate Descent method is only 2414.32 ms, resulting in a time reduction of approximately 65.8\%.
-Similarly, in the LLaMA model, the iteration time of OffLoad increases rapidly with the number of GPUs, from 4823.5 ms on 1 GPU to 7291.8 ms on 8 GPUs.
-In contrast, the iteration time of Block Coordinate Descent increases more steadily, from 414.81 ms to 1807.11 ms under the same configuration.
-This demonstrates that the OffLoad method has poor scalability in multi-GPU scenarios, while the Block Coordinate Descent method adapts more efficiently to an increase in the number of GPUs.
+First, the iteration time of the offloading is significantly longer than that of BCD across all GPU configurations.
+For instance, when using 8 GPUs on GPT-2, the average iteration time of offloading reaches 7.07 s, while BCD requires only 2.41 s—resulting in an approximate 65.8\% reduction.
+Similarly, for the LLaMA model, offloading’s iteration time increases steeply with the number of GPUs, rising from 4.82 s on a single GPU to 7.29 s on 8 GPUs.
+In contrast, BCD exhibits a more gradual increase, from 0.41 s to 1.80 s under the same settings.
+These results demonstrate that Offloading suffers from limited scalability in multi-GPU environments, while BCD adapts more effectively to increasing GPU counts.

-The performance bottleneck of the OffLoad method primarily arises from the frequent data transfer between the CPU and GPU.
-OffLoad reduces GPU memory usage by transferring some model parameters or activation values from the GPU to the CPU.
-Although this strategy effectively reduces memory consumption, it introduces significant communication overhead, especially in multi-GPU environments, where the communication cost increases substantially with the number of GPUs.
-As a result, the time efficiency of the OffLoad method deteriorates further as the scale of resources in large-scale distributed training expands.
+The performance bottleneck of offloading primarily stems from frequent data transfers between the CPU and GPU.
+While offloading reduces GPU memory usage by moving certain model parameters or activation values to the CPU, this strategy incurs significant communication overhead.
+This issue is further exacerbated in multi-GPU settings, where communication costs escalate with the number of devices involved.
+Consequently, offloading’s time efficiency deteriorates as the scale of distributed training grows.

-Compared with OffLoad, the BCD method avoids frequent communication between devices by freezing some parameters in GPU memory and only updating the parts that need to be computed.
-This design not only significantly reduces communication overhead but also allows for more computational resources to be retained in memory for the actual training tasks.
-So, the BCD method exhibits better scalability in multi-GPU environments.
+In contrast, BCD avoids frequent inter-device communication by freezing a subset of parameters in GPU memory and updating only the necessary ones.
+This design substantially reduces communication overhead and allocates more GPU resources to core training computations.
+As a result, BCD demonstrates superior scalability in multi-GPU scenarios.